robrechtme/recipes/README.md

 ## How it works

-1. I have a Google Sheet with URL's to recipes
+1. I have a Google Sheet with URL's to recipes.
-2. The server side parses the Google Sheet and visits the websites
+2. The server side parses the Google Sheet and visits the websites.
-3. The scraper looks for [Open Graph](https://ogp.me/) data on the recipe website and sends it to the client side
+3. The scraper looks for [Open Graph](https://ogp.me/) data on the recipe website and sends it to the client side.
-4. Tailwind makes it pretty
+4. Tailwind makes it pretty.

 ## License

 This repo is lincensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
-See [LICENSE.md](/LICENSE.md) for more information.
+See [LICENSE](/LICENSE) for more information.

 ## Contact